This is part of the WebGL image processing series and it relies on information in previous articles. See all articles here.

 Chromatic aberration, or color fringing, occurs in a camera lens when it's unable to bring all wavelengths of color to the same focal plane.

-We can simulate this effect by moving one or more of our RGB channels from our texture along the xx or yy axis.
+We can simulate this effect by moving one or more of our RGB channels from our texture along the or axis.
 Here are two examples, in which we can move the red and blue channels:

 The GLSL code for this is straightforward.
 Below, we pass our texel data into our chromatic aberration function.
 This generates a vec4 color value based on the texel at our program's UV coordinates (aka. the pixel's location on the canvas).
-We can then move our red channel by an xOffset and yOffset.
+We can then move our red channel by an xOffset

 vec4 chromaticAberration(vec2 uv, vec4 fragColor) {